Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 snippet:SwallowScanningExceptions

-WARN: Ignorning assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and behave incorrectly.
+WARNING: Ignorning assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and behave incorrectly.